Sakura-sx/cf-shield/README.md

 `managed_challenge` is the default challenge type.
 Cloudflare will choose to use `js_challenge` or `challenge` based on how likely it thinks the request is a bot.

 Usually it is best to start with `managed_challenge` and then switch to `challenge` if the bots are still able to bypass the challenge.

+If you change this after the inital setup, you will need to remove the rule from the dashboard and run the script again.

 ### 8. Discord Webhook (optional)
 `If you want to use a Discord webhook, please enter the webhook URL (default: None)`